-And another reason we’re ready to holler a weary: “No!
+And maybe you’re more than ready to holler a weary: “No!
 No!
 No!”

 Even when it leaves us feeling drained, worn out and resentful.

-Especially at this time of year when the demands on our time and energy are on steroids!
+Especially at this time of year when the demands on our time and energy are off the hook!

 How can we say No in a graceful and elegant way?

-And without the dreaded feelings of guilt that often accompany it?
+And without the dreaded feelings of guilt that often accompany the ‘N’ word!?

 Why we say Yes when we mean NO

-We may think that when we say Yes when we really want to say NO we are being selfless and giving.
+We may think saying Yes when we really want to say NO means we’re being selfless and giving.